minnojs/minno-quest/src/js/quest/API.md

 ----------- 	| -----------
 columns 		| An array of column descriptions.
 You can use a string here or a column object as described [below](#gridcolumns). rows 			| An array of row descriptions.
-You can use a string here or a row object as described [below](#gridrows). shuffle 		| Whether to shuffle the order of the questions. required 		| Require the user to respond to all rows (true or false). columnStemCss	| CSS object for *all* the column stems. columnStemHide	| Hide the column stem row.
+You can use a string here or a row object as described [below](#gridrows). shuffle 		| Whether to shuffle the order of the rows. required 		| Require the user to respond to all rows (true or false). columnStemCss	| CSS object for *all* the column stems. columnStemHide	| Hide the column stem row.